Albert0i/react_redux_tutorial/ActionPlan.md

 > Redux Toolkit's createReducer and createSlice automatically use [Immer](https://immerjs.github.io/immer/) internally to let you write simpler immutable update logic using "mutating" syntax.
 This helps simplify most reducer implementations.

+> **You can think of an action as an event that describes something that happened in the application.**

+> **You can think of a reducer as an event listener which handles events based on the received action (event) type.**

+> **You can think of dispatching actions as "triggering an event"** in the application.
+Reducers act like event listeners, and when they hear an action they are interested in, they update the state in response.

+INFO
+> "Reducer" functions get their name because they're similar to the kind of callback function you pass to the Array.reduce() method.
+The Array.reduce() method lets you take an array of values, process each item in the array one at a time, and return a single final result.
+You can think of it as "reducing the array down to one value".
+We can say that Redux reducers reduce a set of actions (over time) into a single state.
+The difference is that with Array.reduce() it happens all at once, and with Redux, it happens over the lifetime of your running app.

 ## V. Add Slice Reducers to the Store
 > By defining a field inside the reducers parameter, we tell the store to use this slice reducer function to handle all updates to that state.